LCOGT/banzai/docs/smartstacking_architecture.md

 # Smartstack Architecture Design

+## About smartstacks

 Smartstacks are exposures made from combining a series of shorter exposures.
-The benefits of this procedure are reduced tracking error and the ability to provide previews of the stacking progress for realtime users as the stack is being processed.
+The benefits of this procedure are reduced tracking error and the ability to provide previews of the stacking progress (currently only jpgs) for realtime users as the stack is being processed.
 Since smartstacks require lots of files, creating the stacks in AWS risks saturating the bandwidth available to observatories.
-Therefore, smartstacks are designed to be processed with a banzai instance running directly at site, and only the final smartstack products need to be sent to the archive.
+Therefore, smartstacks are designed to be processed with a banzai instance running directly at site, and only the final smartstack products will be sent to the archive.

+### Smartstack limitations

+Some important caveats, to help understand when smartstacks might not be a useful alternative to regular exposures.

+- BANZAI does not align or resample stack members, so sources that move between frames will smear.
+- Reproducability is limited.
+Final e45 products include the frames that were stacked, but these are not sent to the archive and are regularly cleaned from disks at site (after approx. 2 weeks).
+If the time since e45 creation is less than the site's file retention policy *and* the `STACK_RETENTION_DAYS` param that controls the local db cleanup, stacks can be recreated; otherwise not.
+- The combined product's RDNOISE is scaled by sqrt(N) for a stack of N farmes, compared to a single frame with the same total exposure.

+Also worth noting: the preview frames are visually stretched, lower-resolution jpg previews that overwrite each other as the stack is updated.
+They are intended as quick feedback for realtime observers, and not for any sort of data analysis.

+_____

 This page describes the Smartstack path in `docker-compose-site.yml`.
 The program that sends raw frames, the shipper, and the archive are outside this repository.
 The site deployment does not run the normal realtime `e91` path.

 The reduction level suffixes used:

 - `e00` is a raw exposure.
-- `e09` is one normally reduced stackframe exposure.
+- `e09` is an exposure reduced using BANZAI's default ordered reduction steps.
 - `e45` is the combined Smartstack product.

 ## The whole path